-2. Refunds – In 2012, 46 percent of adoptive families received a refund from their adoption, ranging from a few hundred dollars to several thousand dollars.
+In 2015-2016, 85 percent of adoptive families received a refund from their adoption, ranging from a few hundred dollars to several thousand dollars.
 American Adoptions always prepares families financially for the worst-case scenario by collecting medical expenses to cover any retainers, co-pays or out-of-pocket medical expenses not covered by Medicaid or other insurances.
 Once the adoption is finalized, any unused money for medical expenses is given directly back to the adoptive family.

-3. No Rollovers – During an adoption disruption, most adoption professionals use a “rollover” process, meaning any remaining fees you haven’t already lost to legal, medical or living expenses are rolled over into a future adoption situation.
+Most adoption professionals are unable to offer any kind of adoption disruption insurance, but the ones who do usually use a “rollover” process, meaning they roll your lost money over into a future adoption situation.
 So what are the disadvantages of this policy?

 You and your money are stuck with the adoption professional in hopes that you will receive another adoption opportunity, yet there is no guarantee that you will.